lizfonseca/Hunter-Chronicles/README.md

 The forum can be accessed via IP address and port:

  _IP: 104.131.56.178_

  _Port: 2000_

 #####Main page
-+ Once connected, the user will find a welcome page with an 'Enter' button.The button directs the user to the forum's main page.
++ Once connected, the user will find a welcome page.

- _image here_

-+ The main page contains the list of topics.
-Each topic has a popularity value, and the topics are ordered from most to least popular.
++ The user will be directed to the main forum page that contains the list of topics.

- _image here_

-+ If the user is interested in creating a new topic, s/he can do so via the 'Add' button.
-It will take the user to a form.

- _image here_
++ The user can create a new topic.

-+ Once the new topic is created, the user will be directed back to the topics list.
++ The user will be directed back to the topics list once creating a new comment.

  >_All new topics start with a value of 0 upvotes._